Bachelor of Social Work

 Information about the Department of Social Work

-The Department of Social Work at FHSU offers programs designed to equip students with the knowledge and practical skills needed to address complex social issues.
-Whether advocating for individuals, families, or communities, you’ll gain the expertise to evaluate and solve real-world problems with empathy and professionalism.
+The Department of Social Work at FHSU offers programs designed to prepare students with the knowledge and practical skills needed to address complex social challenges.
+Whether advocating for individuals, families, or communities, students develop the expertise to assess and resolve real-world issues with compassion, critical thinking, and professionalism.

-As one of the fastest-growing careers in the U.S., social work offers dynamic opportunities to make a difference.
-Our programs provide you with a deep understanding of human behavior, development, and the social systems that influence lives.
-Through hands-on learning experiences, such as internships and service projects, you will graduate ready to take on diverse roles in a profession dedicated to improving the well-being of others.
+As one of the fastest-growing fields in the United States, social work provides dynamic career opportunities for those committed to making a meaningful impact.
+The department’s programs offer a comprehensive understanding of human behavior, development, and the broader social systems that shape people’s lives.
+Through hands-on learning experiences, including internships and service projects, students graduate fully equipped to pursue diverse roles within a profession dedicated to enhancing the well-being of others.